CREATe Launch

 This was followed by a one-day working conference on 1st February 2013 for academics and stakeholders at The Lighthouse, Scotland’s Centre for Design and Architecture, in the city centre of Glasgow.
 The conference examined case studies of transition from analogue to digital (such as music and publishing) in contrast with cases in ‘born digital’ sectors (such as games or social media).

-Venue: The Hunterian Museum, University of Glasgow, University Avenue, Glasgow G12 8QQ
+Venue: The Hunterian Museum, University Avenue, Glasgow G12 8QQ

 1700 – 1730 Arrival